openai/openai-quickstart-python/README.md

 To run the flask app within the `pet_gen_template` directory, contiunue with the following steps:

-6b.
-Make a copy of the example environment variables file
+6. Make a copy of the example environment variables file:

    ```bash
    $ cp .env.example .env
    ```

-7b.
-Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file
+7. Add your [API key](https://beta.openai.com/account/api-keys) to the newly created `.env` file

-8b.
-Run the app
+8. Run the app:

    ```bash
    $ flask run
    ```

-You should now be able to access the app at [http://localhost:5000](http://localhost:5000)!
-For the full context behind this example app, check out the [tutorial](https://beta.openai.com/docs/quickstart).
+You should now be able to access the app at [http://localhost:5000](http://localhost:5000).